Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Distributionally Robust Prediction Models: Definition and Identification

 \subsection{Group Distributionally Robust Prediction Models}

-The identification of $\QQ_{Y|X}$ becomes unfeasible within our framework since the target data is unlabelled, and the target conditional outcome distribution $\QQ_{Y|X}$ is allowed to be different from any of $\{\PP{l}_{Y|X}\}_{l\in[L]}$.
-Instead of trying to recover the true $\QQ_{Y|X}$, we propose in this subsection a distributionally robust prediction model that guarantees an excellent prediction performance for a wide range of target populations.
-It is worth noting that $\QQ_X$ can be identified in our setting since we can access covariate observations for the target population.
+In the absence of the labeled samples from the target domain, identifying its conditional outcome distribution $\QQ_{Y|X}$ becomes particularly challenging, especially when we allow $\QQ_{Y|X}$ to be different from the source domain's conditional outcome distributions.
+Instead of aiming at recovering $\QQ_{Y|X}$, we propose a distributionally robust prediction model that ensures reliable predictive performance across a range of distributions, potentially encompassing the target $\QQ$.